 A sermon is like a medicine chest or even a drug store.
 It is where I go to fill a prescription.
 I am my own pharmacist and select the medication that best serves my ailing.
 The best and strongest medicine is harsher and more painful than the pain itself.
 In order to heal, the wound has to be cleaned and freed of infections.
 Paul recommended a little wine for the human interior (I Timothy 5:23).

 The sermon is also a surgical tool.
 Many years ago, a growth on my wrist had to be removed.
 I had some other items removed via a laser.
 Our moral and spiritual make up has a tendency to adopt and grow undesirable attitudes and manners.
-Jesus’ sermon recommended amputation of our bodily members before we use them inappropriately (Mt.5:27-30).
+Jesus’ sermon recommended amputation of our bodily members before we use them inappropriately (Matthew 5:27-30).

-To me the sermon is like a hospital or a convalescent center.
+To me, the sermon is like a hospital and a convalescent center.
 I did spent one and one-half year in three such places.
-Due to a severe fire accident, I had to learn to wait for healing, treatments and surgeries.
+Due to a severe fire accident, I had to learn to wait for healing, treatments, and surgeries.
 During this time I read many sermons and had several ministers encouraged and discouraged me with their brief talks.
 All these helped me straighten out my mind and assisted me in repositioning me in the world.
 I had to rethink and readjust my life in order to be a productive human being.